locustio/locust/docs/what-is-locust.rst

 This makes Locust infinitely expandable and very developer friendly.

 With this tool, You can easily measure the performance of API's and Websockets easily.
-And also, You can create your own custom tasks that can be shown in the locust UI.
+And also, You can create your own custom tasks that can be shown in the locust UI

 To start using Locust, go to :ref:`installation`